The Montessori Octahedron Mobile — The First Colour Mobile (4–6 Weeks)

+At this point, it’s easy to continue offering only high-contrast materials, assuming the baby still needs the same visual input.
+But this is often the moment when the visual environment needs to evolve.
 The transition is subtle rather than dramatic.
-The Octahedron does not demand interaction or response.
+The Octahedron mobile does not demand interaction or response.
 It simply reflects where the baby’s vision is heading next.

 What the Octahedron mobile introduces